aer0usa/aer0usa.github.io/USAF-Aerial-Photo-Rule.md

 From Some Notes on the History of Aerial Reconnaissance (reference)

 Second, there are other sources of error in the process of obtaining the aerial photographs.
-These sources include whether the film lies flat in the camera, the motion of the shutter with respect to the airplane's path, errors in the stated focal length of the camera, and whether the photo is actually vertical.
+These sources include whether the film lies flat in the camera, the motion of the shutter with respect to the airplane's path, errors in measurement of the airplane’s altitude, errors in the stated focal length of the camera, and whether the photo is actually vertical.
 Katz states that these errors can be as much as 10%, whereas the “Ground Size” scale can be read within 0.1% on the 10” rule.
 So, the Aerial Photography rule provides plenty of accuracy for the job at hand.
 Katz, page 355 (reference)